About the Journal

 - Standards of Objectivity: Reviews should be conducted objectively and referees should express their views clearly with supporting arguments.

-- Acknowledgement of Source: Peer reviewers should identify relevant published work that has not been cited by the authors.
+- Acknowledgment of Source: Peer reviewers should identify relevant published work that has not been cited by the authors.
 The peer reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

 - Disclosure and Conflicts of Interest: Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.